AuroraMe vs NOAA Space Weather (2026) | Comparison

 NOAA SWPC has the highest possible authority: it's a US government agency (.gov domain) that has been monitoring space weather since the 1960s.
 When a G5 extreme geomagnetic storm occurs, NOAA is the source that CNN, BBC, and every news outlet cites.
 Power grid operators and airline dispatchers make operational decisions based on NOAA data.

-AuroraMe is transparent about its data sources — it consumes and credits NOAA data.
+AuroraMe is open about its sources: it consumes and credits NOAA data.
 The trust proposition is different: NOAA is trusted for data accuracy; AuroraMe is trusted for data interpretation and consumer experience.
 Both forms of trust are earned through performance: NOAA through decades of scientific measurement, AuroraMe through prediction accuracy verified against actual aurora sightings.

 Price & Accessibility

 NOAA is completely free, funded by US taxpayers.
-Everything on SWPC is open data, and NOAA actively encourages developers to build applications using their feeds — which is exactly what AuroraMe does.
+Everything on SWPC is open data, and NOAA actively encourages developers to build on their feeds, which is exactly what AuroraMe does.

-AuroraMe's free tier provides 1 location with 5-factor predictions, all 7 map layers, Sun Intelligence, and 6 notification types.
+AuroraMe's free tier provides 1 location with 5-factor predictions, all 6 map overlays, Sun Intelligence, and 6 notification types.
 Premium adds unlimited locations, 11 years of historical data, Sun Pro insights, nearest aurora finder, and all 14 notification types.
-Both the free tier and NOAA cost nothing for basic aurora forecasting — AuroraMe's premium value is in multi-location monitoring and advanced notifications.
+Both the free tier and NOAA cost nothing for basic forecasting; premium is for multi-location monitoring and advanced notifications.

 Language accessibility is a significant difference: NOAA is English only.
 AuroraMe supports 37 languages, making space weather data accessible to the global aurora tourism community.